 - The number of children given a youth justice disposal: custodial sentences, community sentences, pre-court reprimands and final warnings.

-- The number of proven offences that result in a disposal: a more accurate figure as one child can commit more than one offence, it gives the best current picture of the totality of known crime committed by th
+- The number of proven offences that result in a disposal: a more accurate figure as one child can commit more than one offence, it gives the best current picture of the totality of known crime committed by the age group.

 Want to see the rest of this article?